 Abbeylara is a quaint little village, close to the Longford and Cavan border.
 Directions can be found here.
 It is one of those Irish villages that could be used as the set of a movie from the 1930’s.
 The village is kept immaculate, the villagers obviously have a lot of pride in their village and an active tidy towns group.

-We wanted to use the handball alley court, I love how this court was constructed back in 1924 by local people, just as the Irish free state was in its infancy.
-There are also old Cistercian Abbey ruins in Abbeylara, that date back to the 13th Century, when Richard De Tuite established an Abbey in about 1205 for the Cistercian monks.
+There are old Cistercian Abbey ruins in Abbeylara, that date back to the 13th Century when Richard De Tuite established an Abbey in 1205 for the Cistercian monks.

 After 15 minutes, the dark clouds rolled in.

-I love this cottage, I think it was an abandoned old cottage in the village that was spruced up by the tidy towns committee.
+An abandoned old cottage in the village that was spruced up by the tidy towns committee.
 It reminds me of my Junior Cert Art project, for which I made an Irish cottage complete with green doors and windows but I had straw for the roof.
-I still have the cottage in the attic, it was part of the art assessment, you had to create a 3D structure and the subject topic was Ireland in the 18th century, I must throw up a photo of it later.
+I still have the cottage in the attic, it was part of the art assessment, you had to create a 3D structure and the subject topic was Ireland in the 18th century.